saikrn112/saikrn112/README.md

 About me:

 - I am a Master's student in Robotics at Worcester Polytechnic Institute (WPI)
-- I worked at Quantitative Brokers (QB) as a Senior C++ software developer for past 4 years
+- I worked at Quantitative Brokers (QB) as a Senior C++ software developer between 2018-2022
 - Currently working on Computer Vision and Deep learning applications for Robotics

 you can find my resume [here](https://saikrn112.github.io/CV.pdf)